 One thing that surprised the D Air Prog was that QVscribe improved their requirement syntax right from the start.
 With QVscribe, team members were able to quickly turn long paragraphs of prose into lists of clear, concise requirement statements.
 This has also improved requirement traceability, as SOR requirements are now discrete and easy to number.

 As an example, the D Air Prog vice cited the case of a 700-page aircrew training specification.
-When this document was initially analysed, QVscribe found only 35% of its requirements were of acceptable quality.
-But in less than two weeks, after just a few iterations of correction and rechecking with QVscribe, everyone involved in the project was very pleased with the specification.
+When initially analyzing this document, QVscribe found only 35% of its requirements were of acceptable quality.
+However, in less than two weeks, after just a few iterations of correction and rechecking with QVscribe, everyone involved in the project was very pleased with the specification.

 QVscribe quickly changed the mindset of the RCAF teams who write requirements.
 They’re no longer concerned with the paragraph flow or making SORs read like a book.
 They’re focused on delivering complete sets of low ambiguity, testable requirements.